 PGY 3 Year

-Child Psychopathology – Dr. Oliver Stroeh (9 sessions) – This is a review of the major emotional, behavioral, and developmental disturbances of childhood and adolescence, including mood and anxiety disorders, attention deficit disorder and conduct disorder.
+Child Psychopathology – Dr. Xiaoyi Sherry Yao (10 sessions) – This is a review of the major emotional, behavioral, and developmental disturbances of childhood and adolescence, including mood and anxiety disorders, attention deficit disorder and conduct disorder.

 Cognitive Behavioral Therapy – Drs.
 Mike Devlin & Deborah Glasofer (8 sessions) – This course provides a foundation in theoretical principles and clinical skills of cognitive behavioral therapy.
 The course is supplemented with individual supervision in CBT.

 Dialectical Behavior Therapy – Drs.
-Beth Brodsky (6 sessions) – This seminar provides clinical therapeutic and management techniques for treating the difficult-to-manage patient and reducing self injurious behavior.
+Beth Brodsky (5 sessions) – This seminar provides clinical therapeutic and management techniques for treating the difficult-to-manage patient and reducing self-injurious behavior.

-Diversity and Disparity in Clinical Treatment – Drs.
-Angela Coombs and Roberto Lewis-Fernandez (4 sessions) – This course will allow the PGY3 class to explore various topics related to diversity and disparity in psychiatry treatment.
+Health Equity and Social Justice – Drs.
+Patrice Malone and Roberto Lewis-Fernandez (4 sessions) – This course will allow the PGY3 class to explore various topics related to diversity and disparity in psychiatry treatment.

-Forensic Psychiatry – Dr. Paul Appelbaum – (3 sessions) – The second in this series, this course will cover capacity, risk assessment, and the forensic system.
+Forensic Psychiatry – Dr. Paul Appelbaum and faculty – (4 sessions) – The second in this series, this course will cover capacity, risk assessment, and the forensic system.

-Geriatric Psychiatry – Dr. Ted Huey (5 sessions) – This course will introduce residents to the evaluation and treatment of older adults with psychiatric disorders, as well as to the process of aging.
+Geriatric Psychiatry – Drs.
+Katy Brewster and Mark Nathanson (5 sessions) – This course continues the geriatric psychiatry series focused on the evaluation and treatment of older adults with psychiatric disorders, as well as to the process of aging.

 Interpersonal Psychotherapy – Drs.
-John Markowitz and Myra Weissman (6 sessions) – This course reviews time-limited psychotherapy and focuses on Interpersonal Psychotherapy (IPT), a treatment for major depression and other psychiatric disorders.
+John Markowitz and Myra Weissman (7 sessions) – This course reviews time-limited psychotherapy and focuses on Interpersonal Psychotherapy (IPT), a treatment for major depression and other psychiatric disorders.
 Classes include didactics on basic principles and technique, as well as review of clinical material.
-The course is supplemented with group supervision in IPT.

 Primary texts are Psychodynamic Psychotherapy: A Clinical Manual and Psychodynamic Formulation, both written by instructors in the course, augmented with other readings.
 Classes use a flipped classroom design, with active learning exercises and frequent use of video.
-Residents will write a psychodynamic formulation and a treatment summary.
-The series is divided into 4 sections:
+Residents will write a microprocess moment and a psychodynamic formulation.
+The series is divided into 3 sections:

-Models of the Mind - Dr. Deborah Cabaniss (4 sessions) – introduction to ego psychology, self psychology, object relations theory and attachment theory.
+Models of the Mind - Dr. Deborah Cabaniss (3 sessions) – introduction to ego psychology, self-psychology, object relations theory, ecological systems model and attachment theory.

-Psychodynamic Technique – Drs.
-Deborah Cabaniss and Jennifer Harrington-Knopf (7 sessions) – covering both uncovering and supporting technique
+Psychodynamic Technique – Dr. Deborah Cabaniss (8 sessions) – an introduction to both uncovering and supporting techniques

-Formulation – Drs.
-Deborah Cabaniss and Catherine Monk (6 sessions) introduction to the psychodynamic formulation
+Formulation and Character patterns – Drs.
+Shirin Ali and Deborah Cabaniss (11 sessions)- an introduction to the psychodynamic formulation and recognizing character patterns

 Sexuality – Dr. Walter Bockting (8 sessions) – This course presents selected topics in human sexuality -- sexuality during the life cycle, the development of gender identity and sexual orientation, sex and the family including incest, pornography and paraphilias, and sexuality in older years and in the presence of physical illness.
 The course also covers common female and male sexual dysfunctions and up-to-date treatment modalities for these disorders.
 It takes an interdisciplinary approach that includes guest lecturers with different perspectives on therapy, i.e., behavioral, psychodynamic, and group therapy.
 Topics include current areas of particular interest, such as rape, AIDS, and bisexuality.

-Women’s Mental Health – Dr. Elizabeth Fitelson (6 sessions) – This course provides an introduction to mental health in the context of the female reproductive life cycle, and covers core concepts in the management of antenatal and postpartum depression, bipolar disorder and anxiety disorders, as well as perimenopausal depression, PMDD, and issues related to infertility and pregnancy loss.
+Women’s Mental Health – Drs.
+Elizabeth Fitelson and Nicole Pacheco (5 sessions) – This course provides an introduction to mental health in the context of the female reproductive life cycle, and covers core concepts in the management of antenatal and postpartum depression, bipolar disorder and anxiety disorders, as well as perimenopausal depression, PMDD, and issues related to infertility and pregnancy loss.